jonschipp/ISLET/README.md

  1. Build or pull in a new image

- 2. Create a Zookeeper config file for that image.
+ 2. Create a ISLET config file for that image.
 It's best to copy and modify an existing one.

- 3. Place it in /etc/zookeeper with a .conf extension
+ 3. Place it in /etc/islet with a .conf extension

  It should now be available from the selection menu upon login.

 # Demo

-I used Zookeeper to teach the Bro platform at BroCon14.
+I used ISLET to teach the Bro platform at BroCon14.

 Steps:
-* Install Zookeeper and dependencies
+* Install ISLET and dependencies
 * Build Docker image containing Bro
-* Write a Zookeeper config file for the Bro image
+* Write a ISLET config file for the Bro image
-* Edit the zookeeper_shell script to do some light branding (logo)
+* Edit the islet_shell script to do some light branding (logo)
 * Hand out the demo account credentials to your students so they can SSH in
 * Instruct them on the software